 Doing market research and identifying your niche is the first and, arguably, most critical move in starting a company in Thailand, more importantly on Koh Phangan due to its size.

-Also, learn Thai.
+Also, I learned Thai.
 This can make it easier for you to communicate with your Thai coworkers, partners, and service providers.

 You may also speak with other local business owners to get their perspectives on the industry.

-Give away free shots to first-time customers or free drinks during the night if you're opening a restaurant.
+Give away free shots to first-time customers or free drinks at night if you're opening a restaurant.

 However, you should find ways to differentiate your business from rivals and have a backup plan in case of a downturn.

 A business could face a variety of commercial risks.
 Before starting a company, do your homework!